deficollective/defiscan/src/content/protocols/ethena/usde.md

 # Governance

-Ethena governance using the `ENA` token is purely used for signalling and unlike on-chain governance contracts is not technically enforcing.
-Holders of `ENA` participate in off-chain voting via Snapshot, where they may submit and vote on proposals related to risk parameters, vault configurations, supported collateral, and other protocol adjustments.
+Ethena governance using the `ENA` token is purely used for signalling and is not technically enforcing.
+Holders of `ENA` participate in offchain voting via [Snapshot](https://snapshot.box/#/s:ethenagovernance.eth), where they may submit and vote on proposals related to risk parameters, vault configurations, supported collateral, and other protocol adjustments.

 Votes cast on Snapshot are technically not binding.
-Their outcomes inform the Ethena Labs Team and the Risk Committee, who are responsible for executing changes on-chain through controlled permission owners like the [Dev Multisig](#security-council).
+Their outcomes inform the Ethena Labs Team and the Risk Committee, who are responsible for executing changes onchain through controlled permission owners like the [Dev Multisig](#security-council).
 The Risk Committee consists of selected individuals or entities elected by the Ethena Labs Team.

 The `ENA` token itself is governed by the [Dev Multisig](#security-council), which holds exclusive access to the mint function.
 Token minting is constrained to a maximum of 10% annually and can only occur once every year.
-The ownership of `ENA` is non-renounceable, but transferable via `transferOwnership`.
+The ownership of `ENA` is transferable via `transferOwnership`.

 Ultimately _Governance_ execution remains under centralized control.

 ## Security Council

-New table with all the multisigs

 | Name                     | Account                                                                                                               | Type          | ≥ 7 signers | ≥ 51% threshold | ≥ 50% non-insider | Signers public |
 | ------------------------ | --------------------------------------------------------------------------------------------------------------------- | ------------- | ----------- | --------------- | ----------------- | -------------- |